imagineLife/docker-thoughts/notes/containers.md

 PUBLIC CLOUD
 - get VMS from hosted services, AWS, GCP
     - BENEFITS
+        - move data-center away from in-house, get vms from services...
+          - region sensitive
+          - pay per usage
+          - never have to worry about hardware
         - cheaper than humans
         - front-end engineers can manage servers!
     - PROBLEM